EricZinda/Perplexity/backlog.md

     - Let's go with two orders of the Steak, please.
         - (fixed) Let's get 2 steaks
         - (fixed) I want two orders of the steak
-        - Let's go with a steak
+        - (fixed) Let's go with a steak
         - Finally: Let's go with two orders of the Steak, please
-    - We'd like to start with some water and menus
-    - please bring us two glasses of water
-    - Let's go to a table, please.
+    - Let's get a table for two, please
     - Just two, my son Johnny and me.
-    - Let's get a table for two, please
     - Johnny would love the tomato soup.
     - Can we get one tomato soup for Johnny, please?
     - I'll have the Grilled Salmon for myself, and for my son, Johnny, please get the Roasted Chicken.

+    - We'd like to start with some water and menus
+    - please bring us two glasses of water
+    - Let's go to a table, please.
 - Implementations like "_pay_v_for" support a lot of different properties.
 They may allow constructions that are unexpected.
 How to check for this?
   - The system makes sure that the examples listed work, but doesn't ensure that other examples don't...
 - support "can we be seated?"